 - How to effectively and safely use essential oils internally.

-- French Approach to Aromatic Medicine – through the lens of a French Herbal practice
+- French Approach to Aromatic Medicine – through the lens of Herbal medicine practice

 - Methods of Oral Use

 - Cough Syrup and Cough Drop Formulation

 - Dosage and/or Dilution Framework for Each Method of Application

 You will be guided throughout your process with hands on learning activities using recipes and ideas provided throughout the online program.
 You will be empowered with the knowledge of formulation guidelines to make your own aromatic medicine formulations, safely and effectively.

 Our Online French Aromatherapy certification program has been designed as a self-paced program.

 Once you register for the course you will have lifetime access to all training material and video content, including all updates that are made to the program!